anampartho/notes/Notes/DSA/Data Structures/Recursion.md

 If two or more functions call each other an create a cycle, then it is a nested recursion.
 For example, `function a` calls `function b` and `function b` calls `function c` and ultimately `function c` calls `function a` then it is a nested recursion.

+### Nested Recursion

+If a recursive function passes a parameter as a recursive call, then it is a nested recursion.

 ## Code Examples